 - To further extend the post-implementation monitoring period for two additional years to quantify post-implementation benefits.

 It is widely recognized that freshwater mussels have the ability to filter stream water at a prodigious rate, improving water quality, and thereby potentially keeping local streams, rivers, and receiving estuaries cleaner.
 Within urbanized settings such as Reston, the possibility of utilizing mussels to improve both local water quality and that of larger receiving systems is quite intriguing.
-The basic issue and associated research question for this RFP is whether or not newly stocked freshwater mussels are able to survive (and potentially reproduce) in these urban streams prior to deploying a larger scale effort that would also measure associated water quality effects.
-This project is being conducted by Virginia Commonwealth University.
+The initial phase of this program was conducted by Virginia Commonwealth University and addressed if mussels would be able to survive in two urban streams with medium and high levels of imperviousness (for suburban areas) prior to deploying a larger scale effort that would also measure associated water quality effects.
+Based on the results of this first component study, we are currently supporting Virginia Tech in a second study to determine whether we can establish a reproducing population of mussels and how much pollution (TSS, TN and TP) they can remove.
+This second project is closely integrated with the Stream Monitoring project by USGS that is described above.